-Energy measurements should be expressed in joules, but for important values, e.g. means, the values in calories should be added in parentheses (4.184 J=1 cal).
+Energy measurements should be expressed in joules.
+Where reference is made to published values expressed in calories, these should be placed in parentheses after their converted values in joules (I J = 0.239 cal)

 Time.
 The 24 h clock should be used, e.g. 15.00 hours.